uwasystemhealth/FRACAS_Team1/backend/README.md

 ---

-## Admin APIs
+## Staff/Admin APIs

-An admin user can:
+An staff/admin user can:

 - Create, read, update, and delete all objects freely.
+- Modify record statuses.

-For admin users, Normal User APIs can be used without being the creator of a resource.
+For staf/admin users, Normal User APIs can be used without being the creator of a resource.
 Apart from Normal User APIs, some APIs can only be used by admin users:

 ### CREATE